thetutlage/vue-clip/README.md

 {
   acceptedFiles: {
     extensions: ['image/*'],
-    message: 'You are uploading a invalid file'
+    message: 'You are uploading an invalid file'
   }
 }
 ```